Guinea-Bissau Travel Advice

 Threat level: Medium

 Guinea-Bissau is an extremely poor country, despite this there is a relatively low level of crime.
 There is currently a globally heightened threat of terror.
-All travellers to Guinea-Bissau should keep this threat in mind.
-Foreign nationals from western countries should maintain an extra level of vigilance, as they are thought to be high priority targets.
+The present travel advice for Guinea-Bissau is that all travellers to Guinea-Bissau to maintain an extra level of vigilance, as they are thought to be high priority targets.